CTCMS-UQ/CTCMS-UQ.github.io/_posts/2021-03-22-intermediate_linux.md

 to send your own signals at will.
 In bash, this is achieved via the `kill` command, with `kill -l` providing a list of all signals supported on your system. `kill` is invoked with the syntax `kill -<SIGNAL> <PID>`, where `SIGNAL` is the last component of the signal's name (i.e. `kill -TERM PID`).
 If no signal is specified then it defaults to sending `TERM`, which will terminate the process.
-You are only permitted to send signals to processes you own (unless the system is set up with special privileges).
+For security reasons, you are only permitted to send signals to processes you own.
 Finally, the related command `killall` will send a signal to all processes sharing a given name (e.g. `killall -TERM firefox` will terminate all running instances of `firefox`), but this command should be used with caution.